LucidtechAI/cradl-docs/concepts/models.md

 #### Field config

 The field config is a definition of which fields your model should extract and what the maximum character length of the extracted value per field should be.
-It should, if possible, give hints as to which type of data the field contains, which will allow for an extra layer of data validation when creating a [Data bundle](training-data.md).
+It gives hints about the data type of the field, allowing for an extra layer of data validation when creating a [Data bundle](training-data.md). **Note:** By specifying a `date` or `amount` type, outputs from the model will be automatically formatted.

 A field config is formatted as